microsoft/pai/docs/manual/cluster-admin/how-to-set-up-storage.md

 ./paictl config pull -o /cluster-configuration
 ```

-To use storage manager, you should first decide a machine in PAI system to be the storage server.
+To use a storage manager, you should first decide on a machine in the PAI system to be the storage server.
 The machine **must** be one of PAI workers, not PAI master.
 Please open `/cluster-configuration/layout.yaml`, choose a worker machine, then add a `pai-storage: "true"` field to it.
 Here is an example of the edited `layout.yaml`:

 ```yaml
 ......